Tam Mutu

 Tam Mutu (born April 30, 1978) is an English stage and screen actor.
-He began his career on the West End in the early 2000s.
+He began his career in the West End in the early 2000s.
 He was part of the original West End production of Andrew Lloyd Webber's Love Never Dies (2010–2011) before starring in the revivals of Les Misérables (2013–2014) and City of Angels (2015).
 That same year he starred in the original Broadway musical Doctor Zhivago.
 He returned to Broadway in 2019 with Moulin Rouge!
 The Musical; for his supporting role of the Duke of Monroth he was nominated for a Grammy Award.
 On screen, he had a recurring role on the Netflix show Medici.

 Life and career

 Mutu was born in 1978 in Hastings, England.
 He has one sister and played football growing up before pursuing acting.
 He attended the Guildford School of Acting, graduating in 2001 with a Bachelors of Arts with honors in musical theatre.
 He is of Turkish and Italian descent.